-While American folk band the Grateful Dead officially disbanded shortly after the death of frontman Jerry Garcia in 1995, the Dead has lived on in numerous “post-Jerry” incarnations in the decades since.
+While American folk band the Grateful Dead officially disbanded shortly after the death of frontman Jerry Garcia in 1995, the Dead has lived on in numerous “post-Jerry” incarnations.
 Few people have been as close to the post-Jerry Dead scene as guitarist and musician John Kadlecik.

-Kadlecik’s music career is long and varied, but to my mind, the most crucial fact to an understanding of his career and his relationship to the music of the Dead is this: He started a Dead cover band (Dark Star Orchestra) in 1997 and was so good at replicating Jerry Garcia’s sound on guitar and vocals that in 2009, the remaining members of the Grateful Dead invited him to play lead guitar and vocals (ie. “the Jerry parts”) in their newly formed band Furthur.
+Kadlecik’s music career is long and varied, but to my mind, the most crucial fact to an understanding of his music is this: He started a Dead cover band (Dark Star Orchestra) in 1997 and was so good at replicating Jerry Garcia’s sound on guitar and vocals that in 2009, the surviving members of the Grateful Dead invited him to play lead guitar and vocals (ie. “the Jerry parts”) in their newly formed band Furthur.

 As a founding member of Furthur, Kadlecik played with original Dead members Bob Weir (rhythm guitar), and Phil Lesh (bass) from 2009-2014.
 He continues to collaborate regularly with Weir and Lesh and other notable musicians in the Dead music scene: Oteil Burbridge (current Dead & Co. bass player), Jeff Chimenti (current Dead & Co. keyboard player), and Melvin Seals (longtime member of the Jerry Garcia Band).